MMCUAVCompany/SmartPayloadProtocol/protocol/protocol.md

 The purpose of the MMC Payload Control Protocol is to allow users to control their payloads by graphical interactive interface which designed by themselves through MMC drone platforms.
-Graphical Interactive Interface is a web page that written in HTML and JavaScript language and MMC GSC/MCS loads it on system start.
+Graphical Interactive Interface is a web page that written in HTML and JavaScript language and MMC GSC/MCS loads it on system working.
 This protocol is used for data transmission between payloads and ground stations, Graphical interactive interface web page and MMC drone platform.